MicrosoftDocs/learn/learn-pr/wwl-azure/name-resolution-issues/includes/7-summary.md

 ## Resources

-For more information about the topics discussed in this module, see:
+For more information about the articles discussed in this module, see:

 ### Azure Built-in Name resolution